Expressways of India: Pre-independence

-While major roads in the Indian subcontinent existed as early as 29th Century BCE in the Indus Valley, the 3,655 km long Grand Trunk Road built by the Mauryans during 4th century BCE and later maintained by others, is one of the earliest examples of highest class road infrastructure in India.
+While major roads in the Indian subcontinent existed as early as the 29th century BCE in the Indus Valley, the 3,655 km long Grand Trunk Road built by the Mauryans during 4th century BCE and later maintained by others, is one of the earliest examples of highest class road infrastructure in India.
 In 1934, Indian Roads Congress (IRC) was formed to overlook development and research of roads in India and envisioned to achieve a road density of 16 km per 100 km^{2} of land pre-independence.
+IRC would later go on to standardise access-controlled Expressway designs for India with its IRC:SP:99-2013 standard.
 It was not until in 1995 when National Highways Authority of India (NHAI) was established as an autonomous body to develop, maintain and manage India's road network through National Highways.
 NHAI would later build and operate various expressways in the country.